Online Roulette Guide

 To get the most out of your Roulette game, it is important to practice before you put your hard-earned money on the line.
 For instance, you could try different betting strategies and types.

-If you receive a casino bonus from the roulette casino you signed up to, mind that in most cases you can't unlock the bonus by just playing roulette.
-You can still play real money roulette but your bonus will not be unlocked, check the bonus rules.
+If you receive a casino bonus from the casino you signed up to, mind that in most cases you can't unlock the bonus by just playing roulette.
+You can still play with real money but your bonus will not be unlocked, check the bonus rules.

 Play Free Roulette Before Playing Live Roulette

-The most significant difference between live Roulette and virtual Roulette is that the dealer decides when the bullet is placed in the wheel.
-Whenever the dealer states ''no more bets'' or ''rien ne va plus'', you cannot place bets anymore and the only thing left to do is hope for the best and the ball to land in one of your anticipated pockets.
+The most significant difference between live and virtual Roulette is that the dealer decides when the bullet is placed in the wheel.
+Whenever the dealer states ''no more bets'' or ''rien ne va plus'', you cannot place bets anymore.
+The only thing left to do is hope for the best and the ball to land in one of your anticipated pockets.

-Although this live Roulette might be daunting at first, especially in a land-based casino setting with multiple players at a single Roulette table, this is the way the actual game is played.
+Although this live game might be daunting at first, especially in a land-based setting with multiple players at a single table.
+This is the way the actual game is played.

-However, our experts strongly advise you to play software-based Roulette first, where you have unlimited time to think and where you can alter your bets in the case you accidentally placed a chip wrongly on the Roulette layout or table.
+However, our experts strongly advise you to play software-based Roulette first, where you have unlimited time to think.
+And where you can alter your bets in the case you accidentally placed a chip wrongly on the layout or table.
 You can play free roulette online at most online casinos.

-If you’ve read this full Roulette guide, you are now ready to practice the wonderful game of Roulette.
-You can choose to play free online Roulette first to hone your skills before putting your hard-earned money on the line.
-Note that the best South African online casinos have Roulette tables available with varying table limits from as low as R2 per chip.
+If you’ve read this full Roulette guide, you are now ready to practice this wonderful game.
+You can choose to play free first to hone your skills before putting your hard-earned money on the line.
+Note that the best South African online casinos have tables available with varying table limits from as low as R2 per chip.

 Frequently Asked Questions About Roulette